ahab-dbworks/RentalWorksWeb/src/QuartzScheduler/ReadMe.txt

     <add name="gateworks" connectionString="Server=sql01.yourdomain.com;Database=gateworks;Trusted_Connection=True;"/>
 </connectionStrings>

-Whether you use an SQL login or a Windows login, the user will require write access to the database.
+You may need to give the SQL login write access to the database.
 -----------------------------------------------------------------------
 Configuring jobs:

+Copy the file quartz_jobs.sample.xml to quartz_jobs.xml
 Edit the file quartz_jobs.xml in a text editor.

 Jobs Settings: